top of page

 Goal #1

-To engage with city, boroughs and township residents, elected officials, and educational advisory councils by educating them in ways SUP bags negatively impact the environment and human health.
+To engage with city, boroughs and township residents, elected officials, and environmental advisory councils by educating them in ways SUP bags negatively impact the environment and human health.

 Why is this Important?